Trichomoniasis is caused by a tiny parasite called trichomonas vaginalis (TV).

-However, if your symptoms remain or recur after treatment, you may require further testing to see whether your symptoms are being caused by a different sexually transmitted infection.
+If symptoms remain, or recur, after treatment, you may require further testing to see whether your symptoms are being caused by a different sexually transmitted infection.

-Regular testing each time you change sexual partner helps reduce the spread of STIs.
+Regular testing each time you change your sexual partner helps reduce the spread of STIs.